 #How Can You Prevent This From Happening Again?

-Take these precautions to avoid this problem in the future:
+Take these precautions to avoid this problem in the future on your own iPhone:

-- Keep 2-3 GB of free storage at all times. iOS updates need working space.
+- Keep 2 to 3 GB of free storage at all times. iOS updates need working space.
 If your iPhone storage keeps filling up, offload unused apps.

 - Don’t unplug during updates.
 Keep your iPhone connected to power and Wi-Fi until the update finishes.

 Update iOS regularly rather than skipping multiple versions.
-Smaller incremental updates are less likely to fail.
+Smaller incremental updates fail less often than the giant ones that pile up after a year of “remind me tomorrow.”
 And avoid jailbreaking, since modified system files are the second most common cause of boot loops.

 #Bottom Line